spatialos/gdk-for-unity/docs/content/deploy.md

 (See the [SpatialOS documentation](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-local-launch) for details of the launch configurations.)

 This starts a local version of the SpatialOS Runtime on your development machine together with all server-workers specified in the launch configuration you used.

-> **It’s done when:** You see the following message in the terminal: `SpatialOS ready.
-Access the Inspector at http://localhost:21000/inspector`
+It’s done when you see the following message in the terminal: `SpatialOS ready.
+Access the Inspector at http://localhost:21000/inspector`.

 To start your client-workers, from a terminal window, in any directory, run `spatial local worker launch <YourExternalWorker> <YourLaunchConfig>`, replacing the `<example-content>` with names relevant to your game.
 Use the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector) to look at the current state of your game world.